-This article is part of the September 2009 issue of Creating an InfoPath development strategy
+This article is part of the SharePoint Insider issue of September 2009

 Put a plan of best practices in place to get the most out of this powerful SharePoint tool.